apostrophecms/docs/docs/reference/glossary.md

 ## General terms

+### Core

+The term "Apostrophe core," or simply "core," is used frequently throughout this documentation.
+"Core" refers to the foundational software for all Apostrophe projects.
+It is the package that a developer would get when installing with `npm i apostrophe` or `yarn add apostrophe`.
+This documentation focuses on the features in Apostrophe core since those are the features that all Apostrophe projects have in common.

 ### Module

 Apostrophe sites are powered by Apostrophe modules.
 Each module is responsible for providing one feature, such as a type of widget, a type of customized page, or a service like pushing assets to the browser.
 Apostrophe has many standard modules which provide its core features.